Events, birthdays and anniversaries for 24 July

 1935: Greetings telegrams were introduced by the GPO.
 In a gold envelope, they cost an extra 3d.

-1946: US made first underwater test of an atomic bomb off Bikini Atoll in the Marshall Islands in the Pacific Ocean.
+1946: US made first underwater test of an atomic bomb off atoll of Bikini in Pacific Ocean.

 1969: US Apollo 11 astronauts, first men to walk on Moon, splashed down in Pacific Ocean.